Using Data Science to Grow Your Business: 3 Key Areas to Consider

 Using Data Science to Automate Processes

-Automation is one of the hottest trends in modern technology, so let’s discuss how data science can be used for creating automated innovations.
+Automation is one of the hottest trends in modern technology.
+So, let’s discuss applications of data science in business for creating automated innovations.

-In order to identify growth opportunities that automation can bring to your company you can start by asking yourself:
+To identify growth opportunities that automation can bring to your company, you can start by asking yourself:

-Machine learning can free up resources through automatic retrieval, generation or processing of content.
-This is becoming increasingly important in an age of large information repositories where the data contained does not possess any natural order.
+Machine learning can free up resources through automatic retrieval, generation, or processing of content.
+It is becoming increasingly important in the age of large information repositories where the data contained does not possess any natural order.

 For example, brand managers analyze large collections of images and posts from social media every day trying to figure out how, when, and where people use their product and how their customers feel about the brand.
 A social media analytics company Brandwatch uses machine learning to automate the process of image detection and analysis.
 Their product Image Insight helps collect and analyze more images containing your brand.
-This saves the valuable time of your best people for where it really matters.
+That saves valuable time of your best people for where it actually matters.

-As more and more interactions take place through e-mail, chat and other e-channels there is a chance to automate the tasks related to document retrieval, summarization, and classification.
+More and more interactions take place through email, chat, and other e-channels.
+So, there is a chance to automate the tasks related to document retrieval, summarization, and classification.
 AI-powered text analysis is already used in legal discovery, helping to find all the documents that are relevant to a legal case.
-Searching through millions of emails and PDFs looking for specific names and key phrases is really difficult for humans to do while it’s pretty easy for a cluster of Elasticsearch nodes.
+Searching through millions of emails and PDFs, looking for specific names and key phrases, is difficult for humans to do, but it’s pretty easy for a cluster of Elasticsearch nodes.

-I hope the examples above will get you thinking about more practical innovations that you can implement within your organization with the help of data science.
-We’re looking forward to seeing more businesses successfully using machine learning in 2018.
+I hope the examples above have proved the importance of data science in business.
+That should give you food for thought on more practical innovations that you can implement within your organization with the help of data science.
+We’re looking forward to seeing more businesses successfully using machine learning in 2019.

 Good luck out there!